nodejs/node/doc/api/addons.md

 or [Native Abstractions for Node.js][] APIs, the functions available in the N-API are used.

-Creating and maintaining an add-on that benefits from the ABI stability provided by N-API carries with it certain [implementation considerations](n-api.html#n_api_implications_of_abi_stability).
+Creating and maintaining an addon that benefits from the ABI stability provided by N-API carries with it certain [implementation considerations](n-api.html#n_api_implications_of_abi_stability).